 And so, I was surprised to see a long line of tourists, domestic and international queuing up for the climb.
 I did not want to judge but I found it hard to see the climbers point of view.
 I was saddened by the lack of respect.
 There are other rocks to climb.
 Next year, in October, the climbing will stop by law.
 On the day we were there, a Japanese man expired during his climb and could not be revived.
 I wondered if there were any words that could have convinced him forego that part of his visit?

-After a long afternoon drive, we camped at another site.
+We arrived at our second camp in time to set up and have our evening meal.
 A highlight of the night was a great bonfire for which we all gathered fire wood earlier in the afternoon by the side of the road in the bush.
 Julia was allowed to take wood from the pile and put it on the fire.
 Our guide even produced marshmallows, which although smaller than their American cousins, were quite tasty when toasted.